Master of Arts in Art History

 Outside the School of Art, the Department of History offers HIST 4382: Walking the Line: The History of U.S.-Mexico Border Relations since 1836.
 Several other courses in English, Anthropology, and History use this theoretical construction to address a variety of historical situations.

 For the six-hour minor, students may choose any field of study beyond art history.
 Literature, history, museum studies, an additional foreign language, and courses in contemporary theory are typical choices.

-Students may also apply their six hour minor to several Graduate Certificates (15 – 18 hours) at Texas Tech, including Historic Preservation, Publishing and Editing, Urban and Community Design, Women's Studies, and the Graduate Certificate in Medieval and Renaissance Studies.
+Students may also apply their six-hour minor to several Graduate Certificates (15-18 hours) at Texas Tech, including Historic Preservation, Publishing and Editing, Urban and Community Design, Women's Studies, and the Graduate Certificate in Medieval and Renaissance Studies.

 Texas Tech University hosts many special collections and archives relevant for research in art history.
-The Southwest Collection/Special Collections Library includes a Rare Books collection with Mesoamerican and Medieval European codex facsimiles; the Southwest and Millennial Collections of photographs, videos, and oral recordings; the papers of Charles Peirce, the American philosopher and semiologist; the Sowell collection, a repository of the papers of important writers on Literature, Community, and the Natural World; and the Artist Printmaker/Photographer Research Collection is located at the Museum of Texas Tech University.
+The Southwest Collection/Special Collections Library includes a Rare Books collection with Mesoamerican and Medieval European codex facsimiles, the Southwest and Millennial Collections of photographs, videos, and oral recordings; the papers of Charles Peirce, the American philosopher and semiologist; and the Sowell collection, a repository of the papers of important writers on Literature, Community, and the Natural World.
+In addition, the Artist Printmaker/Photographer Research Collection is located at the Museum of Texas Tech University.